 So, if you’re looking to replace your ceiling fan, or buy one for your workplace, you need to make sure it fits your requirements.
 Here are some tips to choose the best ceiling fan.

 To minimize the cooling cost, ceiling fans with Energy Star certifications are an important feature.
 Energy Star certification is awarded to those ceiling fans that meet energy efficiency requirements stipulated by the U.S Environmental Protection Agency.

 The size of a ceiling fan matters the most; otherwise, you’ll end up purchasing something that does not fit the size or needs of your space.
 Consider that the length of ceiling fan blades start from 29 inches and reach up to 60 inches.

-The above mentioned dimensions are for square-shape rooms.
+The above-mentioned dimensions are for square-shaped rooms.
 For larger, yet narrower rooms, you might need two or more medium sized ceiling fans, instead of one large ceiling fan.